dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 ### Clever Hans

-There was a horse named Clever Hans who could do arithmetic (*Yes you read it right*).
-The trainer of horse was not any kind of charlatan, didn't want to make any money of any sort but gained a lot of attention and also believed it to be true.
+There was a horse named Kluger Hans (clever hans) who could do arithmetic (*Yes you read it right*).
+The trainer of horse, Wilhelm von Osten, was not any kind of charlatan, didn't want to make any money of any sort but gained a lot of attention and also believed it to be true.
 You could ask the horse to do *2+2* and then the horse would tap his foot 4 times.
 Huge crowd of people would gather and watch the horse perform.
 As far as anybody could tell, it really was able to actually answer wide variety of arithmetic questions people ask the horse.
 Later a psychologist decided to examine the horse.
 He went to an enclosed area with no other people and wore a mask and he asked the horse to do arithmetic and the horse couldn't do it at all. <span class='red'>It turned out what was happening that the horse had not learned arithmetic but *horse had learned how to read people's emotional reactions*.</span> So, you would ask the horse add 1 plus 2 and horse would tap his hoof once and crowd would stare at him in expectation.
 Then the horse would tap his hoof the second time and everybody in the crowd would sit on the edge and see, then he would tap his hoof the third time and everybody would be like oh my good he knows arithmetic.
 And then he would stop taping.

 So, clever hans was trained to answer these questions.
 And he found a way of doing it that made him appear to be successful by metric of "Can he provide the right answer where roomful of people are watching him?".
 He hadn't learned arithmetic and so could not generalise to unusual situations when there weren't a room of people to provide the reactions that he needed to solve the problem.